electric-eloquence/gulp/docs/API.md

 the tasks at once and waits for nothing.
 If you want to create a series where tasks run in a particular order, you need to do two things:

-* give it a hint to tell it when the task is done,
+* Give it a hint to tell it when the task is done.
-* and give it a hint that a task depends on completion of another.
+* Give it a hint that a task depends on completion of another.

 For these examples, let's presume you have two tasks, "one" and "two" that you specifically want to run in this order: